devonlee111/wAIfu/README.md

 `coquiSpeechModel`: Which model you want Coqui to use for generating speech.
 More information on the available models/how to list them can be found on the [coqui github](https://github.com/coqui-ai/TTS) or in their [docs](https://tts.readthedocs.io/en/latest/).
 You can also train your own or fine tune a model to use if you want.

+`coquiModelSpeaker`: Which speaker to use in multi-speaker models.
+May be required based on the Coqui model used for speech generation.
+Refer to their [docs](https://tts.readthedocs.io/en/latest/) for more information

+`coquiModelLanguage`: What language to generate speech for.
+May be required based on the Coqui model used for speech generation.
+Refer to their [docs](https://tts.readthedocs.io/en/latest/) for more information

 `cloneVoiceFile`: Only works with Coqui's `tts_models/multilingual/multi-dataset/your_tts` model.
 It uses Coqui's YourTTS model to attempt to clone a speaker from a given recording file.

 ## **Usage**